luraess/julia-parallel-course-EGU21/README.md

 ⤴️ [_back to course material_](#short-course-material)

 ### Greenland's ice cap evolution
-Finally, we can now use our GPU ice flow solver to simulate the evolution of Greenland's ice cap for a specific climate scenario.
-More
+Finally, we can use our XPU ice flow solver to simulate the evolution of Greenland's ice cap for a specific climate scenario.
+The [`iceflow_xpu_evo.jl`](scripts/iceflow_xpu_evo.jl) code produces the following figure.

 ![](docs/iceflow_evo_160x304.gif)